jollheef/henhouse/README.md

 Fundamental principle: if henhouse is not helping you make jeopardy-style CTF easily, then there is a bug in henhouse.

+Donations are welcome and will go towards further development of this project.
+Use the wallet addresses below to donate.

+    BTC: 36Ks7J2a1qihJgJeJX21dNMez2BebxWzpA

 ![Imgur image](https://i.imgur.com/uMCFPw7.png)

 ## Install